Skip to main content

 Statistics & Probability

 Free 7th grade statistics & probability worksheets.
 Free printable 7th grade statistics and probability worksheets.
-Nine weeks covering sampling, measures of center and variability, comparing distributions, probability models, and compound events — aligned to Common Core 7.SP.
+Nine weeks covering sampling and inference, measures of center and variability, theoretical and experimental probability, compound events with sample spaces, and data set comparison — taught through concept passages and worked examples before practice.

 What's Included